 Author Dermot McEvoy shows how Michael Collins is gone but not forgotten in a tour around Dublin which includes locations central to the story of one of Ireland’s most important leaders.

 An inspiration to his men and the people of Ireland, Collins was the most wanted man in Ireland yet still managed to walk and cycle around Dublin with a 10,000 pound bounty (almost $37,000) on his head.
 He was Ireland’s first minister for finance, became Director of Intelligence in the Irish Republican Army and negotiated the treaty which freed what is now the Republic of Ireland from 700 years of British rule.

-Dermot McEvoy claims that there are two reasons why the revolutionary and politician continues to exert such a grasp on Dublin and its inhabitants, the first being that, “Unlike almost every other Irish revolutionary, he was successful” and the second, “that he was one of their own, a “Jackeen” by adoption, a Cork man who knew every back alley and pub in “durty ould Dublin,” as the locals often call it.
-In their time of European Union austerity, the Irish see an icon — albeit a dead one — they can still believe in.”
+Dermot McEvoy claims that there are two reasons why the revolutionary and politician continues to exert such a grasp on Dublin and its inhabitants, the first being that, “Unlike almost every other Irish revolutionary, he was successful” and the second, “that he was one of their own, a 'Jackeen' by adoption, a Cork man who knew every back alley and pub in 'durty ould Dublin,' as the locals often call it.
+In the their of European Union austerity, the Irish see an icon — albeit a dead one — they can still believe in.”

 NO. 3 ANDREW STREET